-In Scotland, Wales and Northern Ireland, prescription charges have been abolished entirely, meaning no-one in those countries has to pay for their prescriptions.
+In Scotland, Wales and Northern Ireland, there are no prescription charges.
+This means no one in those countries pays for their prescriptions.

-In England, despite Government pledges to abolish prescription charges for all long-term conditions, many people with cystic fibrosis still have to pay for their prescriptions.
+In England many people with cystic fibrosis (CF) still have to pay for their prescriptions.

 Why do people with CF in England have to pay prescription charges?

-In England, there are some reasons that you might be entitled to get prescriptions free of charge:
+In England, there are several reasons you might be able to get your prescriptions for free:

-- If you are getting Working Tax Credit and/or Child Tax Credit, depending on your income.
+- If you are getting Working Tax Credit and/or Child Tax Credit.
+This would depend on your income.

 NHS Low Income Scheme

-If you are not exempt from paying prescription charges, you could still be eligible for help under the NHS Low Income Scheme (this includes students and pensioners).
+If you are not exempt from paying prescription charges, you might still be able to get help from the NHS Low Income Scheme (this includes students and pensioners).
 This scheme can help with the cost of prescriptions and other NHS charges.